 And Comey won't even admit Comey needs to go.

-And by the way, as does this now puts a sheds a lot of light on the fact that Hillary Clinton had raised funds for a political action committee, and they steered through their best friend Terry McCulloff, the governor of Virginia, he now has his ass in a sling.
+And by the way, as does, this now sheds a lot of light on the fact that Hillary Clinton had raised funds for a political action committee, and they steered through their best friend, Terry McAuliffe, the governor of Virginia.

 Good luck, Terry.

-He was promoted to FBI deputy director.
+Remember, McCabe's husband, Andrew McCabe, he was promoted to FBI deputy director.

 He was supervising this investigation.

-He gave, get this, a total of $675,000 to FBI deputy director, the one looking into the Clinton email server, Andrew McCabe's wife Jill, who by the way had a long shot bid for a congressional seat.
+He gave, get this, a total of $675,000 to FBI deputy director, the one looking into the Clinton email server, Andrew McCabe's wife, Jill, who, by the way, had a long shot bid for a congressional seat.

-You realize most congressional seats do not spend $675,000, never mind coming from one person, and Hillary headlined a major fundraiser for the PAC to raise the money for McAuliffe to give to the wife who's running for Congress of the deputy director that's investigating the email server scandal.
+And Hillary headlined a major fundraiser for the PAC to raise the money for McAuliffe to give to the wife who's running for Congress of the deputy director that's investigating the email server scandal.

 You know, we have a list of laws here that are so long.

-Why won't Comey even acknowledge their investigation?
+Why won't Comey even acknowledge their investigating?

-We have smoking gun WikiLeaks evidence.
+We learned yesterday we have smoking gun WikiLeaks evidence.

 What about the Moroccan deal?

-What about the list that you know the money the Clinton Foundation is raising for Haiti relief after 150,000 people die in Haiti?
+What about the list that, you know, the money the Clinton Foundation is raising for Haiti relief after 150,000 people die in Haiti?

-So they can get the contracts, they can make a lot of money, and then they can shove some money right back in the Clinton Foundation.
+And they're making a list, friends of Bill, donors to Clinton Foundation, so they can get the contracts, they can make a lot of money, and then they can shove some money right back in the Clinton Foundation.

-That's called pay to play.
+That's called pay-to-play.

 Saying I'm going to go to Morocco, pay to play.

-AP, now how relevant is that AP report?
+AP, now, how relevant is that AP report?

 That 55% of those people that got to see Hillary Clinton when she's Secretary of State.

-By the way, this is one of these days my memory is so good.
+By the way, this is one of these days.

 So good.